Rice-Field/Autonomous/Courses/Artificial Intelligence for Robotics/readme.md

 ### MultiVariate Representation
 - 1 mean for each dimension, vector
-- variance is a DxD matrix, called co-variance
+- Variance is a DxD matrix, called co-variance
 - 2D looks like contour lines
 - Kalman filter has a quadratic runtime
    * Previous histogram filter has exponential runtime